Care strategies: Every animal in a rainforest, every wave of an ocean

 The new study assembles records from scientists at 122 research institutions around the world, spearheaded by the German Centre for Integrative Biodiversity Research and Friedrich Schiller University Jena.
 With access to the photos, researchers will be able to better “understand the patterns of species distribution in their habitats, interaction between predator and prey species, as well as make future projections about the impact of climate and land-use change for the species,” said Ana Carolina Antunes, lead author of the paper, in an email to Mongabay.
 “There is still so much to learn.”

-Mongabay
+Source: Mongabay

 4. Australia